rareba/visualize-replacement/visualize-grafana/docs/visualize-diet-grafana-integration.md

 6. Edit panels and customize SPARQL queries
 7. Use Share > Export to save dashboard JSON
 8. Go to `/dashboards` to save the export for later

+## Future Work: Code Removal (Phase 2)

+**IMPORTANT**: The following is optional cleanup that should only be done after thorough testing and with extreme care.
+The browse functionality depends on many shared utilities.

+### Why Previous Removal Failed

+The initial attempt to remove the `app/charts/` directory failed because many non-chart components depend on shared utilities:

+1. **Shared utilities used by browse**:
+   - `@/charts/shared/use-size.tsx` - Used for resize events
+   - `@/charts/shared/chart-helpers.tsx` - Used for label formatting
+   - Many other helpers used across components

+2. **Deep dependencies**:
+   - `app/browse/ui/` components import from `@/charts/shared/`
+   - `app/components/` depend on chart helpers
+   - `app/configurator/` depends on chart state management
+   - `app/stores/` depend on chart configuration types

+### Safe Removal Strategy (If Needed)

+If codebase reduction is truly needed in the future:

+1. **Do NOT remove entire directories** - The `app/charts/` directory contains shared utilities that are used throughout the app, not just for rendering charts.

+2. **Identify actual D3.js rendering code** - Only the SVG/Canvas rendering code can potentially be removed:
+   - `app/charts/area/areas.tsx` - D3 area rendering
+   - `app/charts/bar/bars.tsx` - D3 bar rendering
+   - `app/charts/line/lines.tsx` - D3 line rendering
+   - etc.

+3. **Keep all shared utilities**:
+   - `app/charts/shared/` - Contains helpers used by browse
+   - `app/charts/index.ts` - Type definitions
+   - `app/charts/chart-config-ui-options.ts` - Configuration types

+4. **Test extensively** - Before any removal, ensure:
+   - `/browse` page loads and works
+   - Dataset selection and preview work
+   - Create visualization button works
+   - All API endpoints work

+5. **Package.json cleanup** - Only after successful code removal:
+   - D3.js packages (d3, d3-array, d3-scale, etc.)
+   - Map packages (deck.gl, maplibre-gl)
+   - These should NOT be removed until rendering code is removed

+### Recommended Approach

+For now, the safest approach is to:
+1. **Keep the full codebase working** - Current state
+2. **Use Grafana for new visualizations** - Users create charts in Grafana
+3. **Let unused code naturally deprecate** - Over time, as Grafana becomes the primary visualization tool
+4. **Revisit removal later** - Once the system is stable and well-tested

+The current implementation successfully achieves the goal of delegating visualization to Grafana while keeping the browse functionality intact.